abrander/pnmap/README.md

 =====

 Passive Network Mapper is a completely passive network mapper.
-It will gather information about hosts participating in an ethernet network segment in a passive way.
+It will passively and undetectable gather information about hosts participating in an ethernet network segment.

 Features
 --------